Guide Dogs for the Blind 101

 A webinar to explore GDB's client programs.

-These 90-minute webinars are intended for individuals who are blind or visually impaired (including family members/friends), and blindness professionals interested in learning about guide dog mobility.
+These 90-minute webinars are intended to educate individuals who are blind or visually impaired, family members/friends, and blindness professionals about the programs and services we offer.Topics include:

 - December 12th 10:00 – 11:30 a.m.